This website requires JavaScript.

 If Update Doesn't Work - Reinstall Driver:

-1. In Device Manager, right-click camera → Uninstall device
+1. In Device Manager, right-click the camera → Uninstall device

-2. Check Delete the driver software for this device if available
+2. Check and delete the driver software for this device if available

 3. Restart your computer - Windows will reinstall the driver automatically